195 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 193 Beacon to the east and 197

 The land for 191-193 Beacon was purchased by James H. Blake from William Carpenter in two transactions, 193 Beacon on December 21, 1870, and 191 Beacon on March 23, 1871.
 The land for 195 Beacon was purchased by Nathaniel Curtis on December 16, 1870, from Francis E. Parker, a lawyer, who had purchased it from William Carpenter on April 11, 1870.
 William Carpenter was a builder and it is possible that he constructed all three houses.
 The land had previously had several owners and originally was part of two larger parcels acquired from the Commonwealth of Massachusetts on March 7, 1860, and May 2, 1860, by Norman Munson.
 Norman Munson and his partner, George Goss, were the contractors responsible for filling the Commonwealth’s Back Bay lands.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that 191-193-195 Beacon were built in 1872.
 Based on the wording of the party wall agreements, however, it appears that the houses were begun in 1871 and nearing completion in 1872 (both the agreement on December 16, 1870, between the owners of the lot at 195 Beacon and of the house at 197 Beacon and the agreement on April 24, 1871, between the owners of the lot at 191 Beacon and of the house at 189 Beacon, indicate that construction is about to begin).
 This is consistent with an August 23, 1871, Boston Traveller article on work underway by Peabody and Stearns, which indicated that the three houses were “half finished.”

 Nathaniel William Curtis and his wife, Sarah James (Scull) Curtis, made 195 Beacon their home.
 They previously had lived at 47 Chestnut.
 He was a commission merchant dealing in pig iron.

-Living with the Curtises at the time of the 1880 US Census were his nieces, Madeleine Curtis Mixter and Helen Kortright Mixter, daughters of Charles and Frances Louisa (Curtis) Mixter.
+In November of 1873, the Curtises were joined at 195 Beacon by his nieces, Madeleine Curtis Mixter and Helen Kortright Mixter, daughters of Charles and Frances Louisa (Curtis) Mixter.
 Madeleine and Helen Mixter had survived the shipwreck of the Ville du Havre on November 22, 1873; their parents and grandfather, Nathaniel Curtis, were killed.
+Madeline and Helen Mixter continued to live with the Curtises at the time of the 1880 US Census.